- Download our Moving to Vienna Guide (PDF)

-Getting around in Vienna is straightforward.
-The city centre is within half-hour access from the outskirts of Vienna via the capital’s extensive, varied and efficient public transport system.
-With an abundance of cycling paths, Vienna is an extremely bicycle-friendly city with many expats embracing the romance of cycling culture.
+Getting around in Vienna is simple and straightforward.
+The city centre is within half an hour of the outskirts of Vienna via the capital’s extensive, varied and efficient public transport system.
+With an abundance of cycling paths, Vienna is also an extremely bicycle-friendly city with many expats embracing the romance of cycling culture.
 Conversely, and as parking in Vienna is both expensive and difficult to find, most expats don't own cars.

 Public transport in Vienna

-A single ticket is valid for travelling one way anywhere within Vienna, and commuters can change from one line to another on a single ticket.
-Tickets can be purchased online, at ticket offices or at vending machines in subway stations.
-For those who plan on using public transport regularly, there are a number of weekly, monthly and yearly ticketing options available, which can save money in the long run.
+A single ticket is valid for travelling one way anywhere within Vienna, using any form of transport.
+Tickets can be purchased online, at ticket offices or at station ticket machines.
+For those who plan on using public transport regularly, there are other ticketing options available, such as for weekly or monthly travel.
+This can save money in the long run.

-There are roughly 500 tram cars running on 28 tram lines throughout the city.
-These are probably the slowest way of travelling, although they are a fun way to get around Vienna in short hops or for sightseeing.
+Trams are easily found throughout the city.
+Though they are probably the slowest way of travelling, trams are a fun way to get around Vienna in short hops or for sightseeing.

 While the Viennese use trams on a day out, most people opt to use buses and the U-Bahn for regular commuting because they cover a more extensive area and are more efficient modes of transportation.